 Candidate Grading FAQ

-Thank you for viewing our Candidate Grading FAQ page to learn more about our process behind issuing grades to our candidates for State Legislative Office.
+Thank you for viewing our Candidate Evaluation FAQ page to learn more about our process behind issuing evaluations of our candidates for State Legislature and County Commission.

 The Billings Chamber would like to thank all of the candidates for submitting their questionnaire responses.
 More importantly, we thank all of the candidates for submitting their names into the ring of public opinion and running for elected office, an often thankless job.